 You'll find the exact pieces you should check off your list next time you go shopping, along with an easy printable shopping list, links to affordable pieces ($6-$20 tops, for example), and free mom outfit ideas using those pieces.

-Click the button below to open the ebook download info window in a new tab, then keep reading about Lularoe below.
+Click the button below to open it in a new tab, then keep reading about Lularoe below.

 #4 Choose pieces based on what flatter your body shape, not your friend's body shape.